Ridiculous Exchange Rates

 - In An American in Canada, the titular character is mocking the strength of the Canadian dollar by giving the bartender an American twenty and getting back a Canadian twenty and a Canadian beer, as his Canadian friend watches.
 Of course, being an American, he does not realize that there is more alcohol in the beer, so he immediately passes out.

-- Because of the recent parity, an episode of CSI: New York had the discovery of a bag containing 250,000 Canadian dollars.
+- Because of the parity during its airing, an episode of CSI: New York had the discovery of a bag containing 250,000 Canadian dollars.
 As this was the same amount in US dollars, no-one made a joke.

 - An episode of Breaker High (a high school on a cruise ship) took the cast to a far off country in Africa or something.
 Two characters eventually get conned out of thousands of dollars by a shady business man saying the smallest amount of money he has is 1,000,000.
 It eventually turns out to be worth $7.50 US.